ubports/docs.ubports.com/sdk/apps/qml/QtQuick/Qt Quick Demo - Maroon in Trouble.rst

 current countdown step, keeping the others nearly transparent.

-By animating the changes in the ``opacity`` and ``scale`` properties using a `Behavior </sdk/apps/qml/QtQuick/Behavior/>`__ type, we achieve a countdown sequence where numbers zoom in towards the players.
+By animating the changes in the ``opacity`` and ``scale`` properties using a :ref:`Behavior <sdk_qtquick_behavior>` type, we achieve a countdown sequence where numbers zoom in towards the players.

 .. rubric:: Constructing the Game Board
    :name: constructing-the-game-board